digitalbias/digitalbias.github.io/_pages/about.md

 * Star Wars vs Star Trek -> Old Star Wars, New Star Trek
 * Most Recommended Author: Brandon Sanderson
-* Most Recommended Novel: Alloy of Law
+* Most Recommended Novel: Alloy of Law, Steelheart or Legion (depends on the person)
-* Most Recommended Business/Self-Improvement book: Getting Things Done
+* Most Recommended Business/Self-Improvement book: Getting Things Done or How Will You Measure Your Life (depends on the person)

 ## Degrees/Certifications/Awards